janegca/fem-jr-price-comp/README.md

          -moz-range-thumb and -webkit-slider-thumb
 1. how to create the toggle switch?
    - put together using ideas from tutorials (see References)
+   - used a `pseudo-element` and a `data-*` attribute to hide and show the word _discount_ in the billing section based on screen size
 1. CTA - had to load the `icon-check.svg`'s in the HTML in order to position as per the design, originally tried using a `ul` but each item would have needed custom positioning anyway, making CSS code messier